kellerl3641/apcsa-freedom-project/tool/learning-log.md

 import java.awt.event.ActionListener;
 import java.security.SecureRandom;
 ```
-import javax.swing.; imports all the classes from the javax.swing package, which are used for creating the graphical user interface components like JFrame, JLabel, JTextField, and JButton.
+import javax.swing.; imports all the classes from the javax.swing package, which are used for creating the graphical user interface components like JFrame, JLabel, JTextField, and JButton.<br>
-import java.awt.; imports all the classes from the java.awt package, which are used for layout management and creating the graphical user interface.
+import java.awt.; imports all the classes from the java.awt package, which are used for layout management and creating the graphical user interface. <br>
-import java.awt.event.ActionEvent; imports the ActionEvent class, which represents an action event.
+import java.awt.event.ActionEvent; imports the ActionEvent class, which represents an action event.<br>
-import java.awt.event.ActionListener; imports the ActionListener interface, which is used for receiving action events.
+import java.awt.event.ActionListener; imports the ActionListener interface, which is used for receiving action events. <br>
 import java.security.SecureRandom; imports the SecureRandom class, which provides a cryptographically strong random number generator.

+I will begin creating classes next class and learning how to set class.